Hero System: Publishing history

-A revised version (ISBN 1-58366-043-7) was issued in 2004, along with Hero System Sidekick, a condensed version of the rulebook with a cover price of under $10.
-Fans often call the revised Fifth Edition "Fiver," ReFREd," or "5ER" (from "Fifth Edition revised"; "Fiver" also alludes to Watership Down).
-This rulebook is so big (592 pages) that some fans speculated that it might be bulletproof, and it did indeed stop some bullets when tested by Hero Games staffers.
+A revised edition (ISBN 1-58366-043-7) was issued in 2004, along with Hero System Sidekick, a condensed version of the rulebook with a cover price of under $10.
+The rulebook is so big (592 pages) that some fans speculated that it might be bulletproof, and it did indeed stop some bullets when tested by Hero Games staffers..

-On February 28, 2008, Cryptic Studios purchased the Champions intellectual property, and sold the rights back to Hero Games to publish the 6th edition books.
-One of the new features will be to allow players to adapt their Champions Online characters to the pen-and-paper game.
+On February 28, 2008, Cryptic Studios purchased the Champions intellectual property, and sold the rights back to Hero Games to publish the sixth edition books.
+One of the new features was to allow players to adapt their Champions Online characters to the pen-and-paper game.

-In late 2009, Hero Games released the 6th Edition of the Hero System.
-The game has so far had a mostly positive reception, with little in the way of 'Edition Wars'.
-The largest rules change was the removal of Figured Characteristics (meaning that character stats that were previously linked intrinsically—such as Speed automatically increasing when sufficient amounts of Dexterity were purchased—were no longer connected, and instead bought entirely separately).
-Other, more minor rules changes include folding Armor and Force field into Resistant Defense and reestablishing Regeneration as a separate power.
+In late 2009, Hero Games released the sixth edition of the Hero System.
 The rules were released in two volumes, with the first covering character creation in depth and the second describing campaigns and the running of games.
 The new genre book for Champions came out shortly thereafter, and a new Fantasy Hero was released in the summer of 2010.
 A new version of Sidekick was released in late 2009 under the title The Hero System Basic Rulebook, while an Advanced Player Guide was published that had additional options for character creation.
 Other recent releases included a large book of pre-constructed Powers, a set of pre-generated Martial Arts styles, abilities and skills, a large bestiary, a new grimoire for Fantasy Hero and a three-volume set of villains for Champions.
 A new edition of Star Hero was released in 2011, along with a second Advanced Player Guide.

 On 28 November 2011, Hero Games announced a restructuring, with Darren Watts and long-time developer Steven S. Long relinquishing their full-time statuses to work freelance.
-In late 2012 Champions Complete was released, which contained all of the core 6th edition rules as well as enough information to play a superhero campaign in a single 240-page book.
-This compact presentation reflected criticism that the 6th edition rules had become too unwieldy.
+In late 2012 Champions Complete was released, which contained all of the core sixth edition rules as well as enough information to play a superhero campaign in a single 240-page book.
+This compact presentation reflected criticism that the sixth edition rules had become too unwieldy.

-Hero Games now maintains an irregular release schedule, with a minimal staff, and has successfully used Kickstarter to raise funds for new projects.
+Hero Games has successfully used Kickstarter to raise funds for new projects.
 One of these new products, Fantasy Hero Complete, was released in early 2015.